Like a good run down Miracle Mile, the bars in Big Bear Lake are a thrill on the hill.

 And like any good mountain town worth its salt, it has a few salty bars.
 But Big Bear also has a martini bar with a jazz band and a dance club with a pumping DJ.
 Like the runs on the mountain, there’s something for everyone.

-Here’s a rundown of the fun bars of Big Bear Lake outside of Los Angeles.
+Here’s a rundown of the best bars in Big Bear Lake outside of Los Angeles, the Big Bear bars and clubs.
 The order of the bars listed just happens to be the order PubClub.com went to them one night, and it’s a pretty good way to do it:

 Start with dinner at a dive, catch a live band at Big Bear’s most legendary haunt, hit the dance club, then finish up at the martini bar.
 And squeeze in the sports bar.